semonte/sisu/README.md

 ## What is this? 🤔

 sisu mounts AWS resources as a local filesystem.
 Use the tools you already know - `grep`, `cat`, `diff`, `vim` - instead of wrestling with JSON and the AWS CLI.

+**AI-friendly by design:** AI tools can't SSH into servers or run interactive AWS CLI sessions.
+But with sisu, your entire AWS infrastructure becomes simple file paths that any AI can read.
+Remote EC2 filesystems are accessible at `ec2/<instance>/fs/` - letting AI browse `/var/log`, `/etc`, and any file on your instances without SSH.

 Currently supports S3, SSM, IAM, VPC, Lambda, EC2, ECS, CloudFront, Secrets Manager, Route 53, and CloudWatch Logs.

 ## Install 📦